Beverage Container Recycling: It's in Your Hands

 How much do recycling centers pay per pound?

 Recycling centers are allowed to pay by weight as a matter of business efficiency.
-The Beverage Container Recycling Center establishes the minimum per-pound rates for each container type: aluminum, glass, plastic and bi-metal.
+The Beverage Container Recycling Program establishes the minimum per-pound rates for each container type: aluminum, glass, plastic and bi-metal.
 Recycling centers pay the CRV to consumers for their redeemed beverage containers.
 In addition to the CRV, recyclers may also pay a scrap value, which fluctuates according to current demand for the recycled material.
 Find out the latest per-pound rates.
 Consumers also have the option of being paid on a per-container basis if they bring in 50 or fewer CRV containers of each material type.
 Recycling centers are required to comply with this request.

 What are the rules regarding being paid on a per-container basis?